-The Designated Safeguarding Officer in conjunction with members of the London Sport Disciplinary Panel will make the decision as to whether the case should be dealt with internally as poor practice or externally as a matter for the Children's Services /Police.
+The Designated Safeguarding Officer in conjunction with members of the London Sport Disciplinary Panel will make the decision as to whether the case should be dealt with internally as poor practice or externally as a matter for the Statutory Agency.

-A decision will also be taken as to whether or not to suspend the individual concerned, pending the outcome of the Police/ Children's Services and the London Sport child protection disciplinary investigation.
+A decision will also be taken as to whether or not to suspend the individual concerned, pending the outcome of the Statutory Agency and the London Sport child protection disciplinary investigation.